KallePettersson/Continous-Deployment-on-gCloud/README.md

 ## Continuous Deployment using GitHub Actions
 Github Actions is Github’s own and fairly new CI/CD solution.
 For our demo, we will utilize Google's Google App Engine deployment Action, available at: [Deploy App Engine Repository](https://github.com/google-github-actions/deploy-appengine).

-1. Add a Github Action workflow file `.github/workflows/continuous-deployment-gcloud.yaml` in the root of the GitHub project and add the following content:
+1. Add a Github Action workflow file `.github/workflows/continuous-deployment-gcloud.yaml` in the root of the GitHub project and add the following content (you can skip this step if you use the forked repo):
 ```yaml
 # Specifies the name of the action
 name: Continuous Deployment to Google App Engine